Published work that supports commercial coffee decisions

 Show Abstract

 No systematic in silico ADMET analysis exists for coffee’s complete bioactive panel across brewing methods.
 Here, we present the first comprehensive computational pharmacokinetic profiling of 15 major coffee bioactives using SwissADME and pkCSM predictive models.
 All 15 compounds satisfy Lipinski’s Rule of Five.
-Ten compounds are predicted to cross the blood–brain barrier, including caffeine, trigonelline, and the diterpenes.
-We construct an “effective bioavailability index” revealing that espresso delivers the highest neuroprotective SBI per unit volume, but filter coffee offers the most favorable risk–benefit profile by minimizing diterpene exposure while still providing moderate neuroprotective delivery.
+Ten compounds are predicted to cross the blood–brain barrier.
+We construct an “effective bioavailability index” revealing that espresso delivers the highest neuroprotective SBI per unit volume, but filter coffee offers the most favourable risk–benefit profile.

 Conference Abstract